About the Kingdom of Bhutan Embassy in Japan

 Q：Can I read or borrow materials related to Bhutan at the Honorary Consulate-General?

-A：The Consulate-General does not provide information such as browsing materials related to Bhutan.
+A：The Honorary Consulate-General does not provide information such as browsing materials related to Bhutan.
 Please use each website in the link page of this website.

-Q：Does the Honorary Consulate or Honorary Consulate issue visas?
+Q：Does the Honorary Consulate-General issue visas?

 A:The Honorary Consulate-General and Consulate-General do not deal with visa matters.
 For visa information, please refer to the Embassy of the Kingdom of Bhutan in India “Visa for Visiting Bhutan” （English Site） or call tel: + 91-11-2688-9807.
 It is common to apply for a visa when arranging a Bhutan trip.